DMarshSZ/prework-study-guide/README.md

 ## Description

-This study guy was created as apart of the precourse work assignment to build a webpage utilizing HTML, CSS, JavaScript, and Git in conjunction to get a feel for web development.
+This study guide was created as apart of the precourse work assignment to build a webpage utilizing HTML, CSS, JavaScript, and Git in conjunction to get a feel for web development.

 ## Table of Contents (Optional)